Hannan Abu-Hussein: Early life and education

-Abu-Hussein's work is Inspired by her own life experience as a woman living in a segregated society.
-Abu-Hussein uses art to examine themes dealing with the status of women, and the way they function within the patriarchal society.
-Her work has examined closely issues such as ‘exclusion of women’, ‘violence’, ‘family honor’ in the Arab society, and the idea and function of the meaning of “Home”.
-Concepts that are presented in the form of installations whose form and size vary by the designated exhibition space.
+Career

+Abu-Hussein's work is inspired by the oppression and exclusion of women in her community, whose experiences are a consequence of belonging to a religious and national minority.
+Abu-Hussein's art examines the status of women within all patriarchal societies, considering issues such as sexual violence, traditional gender roles, family honor, and the meaning of home.
 The Ministry of Education Young Artist Prize committee describe her as “an aware and uncompromising artist who uses charged imagery that touches specific characteristics that deal with women's position in the Arab culture.”

-For many years she has been examining local floor tiles (balatot) and concrete as materials that formally represent the issues at hand.
+For many years Abu-Hussein has been examining local floor tiles (balatot) and using concrete as a key material.
+In her 2019 "Body Fragments" exhibition at the Haifa Museum of Art, for instance, the artist's installation consisted of used brassieres fixed in cast concrete.
 “Concrete is a central characteristic that is essential to Abu-Hussein’s work and which connects it.
 It is a hard substance, that connects to ideas like construction, stability, inflexibility, borders, walls, homes.
 The concrete is combined with feminine objects and imagery thus creating conflicts within the material and concepts.
-Monuments that are painful, prickly, vulnerable and fragile, created from a struggle for independence, equality and for freedom”, writes Shirley Meshulam who curated a show of Abu-Hussein's work titled “Deep Breath” at the Grand Art Gallery in Haifa.
+Monuments that are painful, prickly, vulnerable and fragile, created from a struggle for independence, equality and for freedom”, writes Shirley Meshulam who curated Abu-Hussein's show “Deep Breath” at the Grand Art Gallery in Haifa.
 “The materials that she uses are simple, direct and strong.
 The objects that occupy her installations create a fascinating hallucinatory scene, that encourage the viewer to be in their proximity but simultaneously repulse him creating a sense of terror”, write the judges of the Creativity Encouragement Award in the 2010 catalog.

-Since 2002 Abu-Hussein has started experimenting with video, which has slowly become more crucial to her work.
-In Aida Nasrallah's words: “Video as a tool enables her to check cultural boundaries and surface issues that touch gender and multiple identities, scrutinizing different aspects of oppression – cultural, social, gender-oriented, status and political.”
+Since 2002 Abu-Hussein has started experimenting with video, which has become increasingly more central to her work.
+In Aida Nasrallah's words, “video as a tool enables her to check cultural boundaries and surface issues that touch gender and multiple identities, scrutinizing different aspects of oppression – cultural, social, gender-oriented, status and political.”

-Her studio is located in The New Gallery Artist Studios at Teddy Stadium in Jerusalem.
-In addition to her work as an artist Abu-Hussein works as an educator in the youth department at the Israel Museum and at a public boys' school in Isawiya neighborhood of Jerusalem.
+Abu-Hussein's studio is located in The New Gallery Artist Studios at Teddy Stadium in Jerusalem.
+In addition to her work as an artist, Abu-Hussein works as an educator in the youth department at the Israel Museum and at a public boys' school in Isawiya neighborhood of Jerusalem.